 But as I reflect, I realize I would never do what Asha did.
 Am I just less bold than Asha or more ‘adjusting’?
 Is my husband more adjusting than Lokesh?
 Yes, we have had differences, but somehow the situation had never graduated to that point.
 I can’t bear the thought of my children seeing their parents split.
 But maybe if I were in their shoes, I would have been able to manage co-parenting after divorce.

 Related Reading: Motherhood or Career?
 Women’s Struggle Between Career and Family

 Shouldn’t a child be the priority when parents spilt up?

 My empathy remains, yet, with Asha.
 But I have my limitations.
 I can hardly campaign for her.
 Lokesh is too reserved and never shares what he feels.
 Since I was not in contact with him much during the divorce proceedings, I haven’t talked to him either.
 Ultimately, it’s the couple, who must make the final decision.

 I wonder what values couples in such situations give their children.
 Lokesh and Asha haven’t really bothered.
 I don’t blame them for drifting apart, but they should have spared a thought for the kid.
 Be parents, if you can’t be friends or enemies.
 Divorce and parenting is complex, yes, but you have to do it for your child’s sake.

-After their separation, they should have ensured that Lokesh retains a place in his son’s life.
+After their separation, they should have ensured that Lokesh retained a place in his son’s life.
 And Lokesh himself failed to bridge the gap between love and loving, twice.
 I once read a quote by Nick Cannon that said, “At the end of the day, you have to be a little selfless.
 You have to say, ‘It’s not about us.
 This did not work out quite how we wanted it to but look at the amazing blessing we have in these wonderful children.'”

 For all of you reading this, I just have to say: think about parenting after divorce very carefully.
 And prioritize your child above all else.